Xeo786/Rufaydium-Webdriver/README.md

 return
 ```
 # New Rufaydium(DriverName,Parameters)
-Rundriver Class intigrated into Rufaydium.ahk that launches driver in background where port 9515 set to default,
+Rundriver() Class integrated into Rufaydium.ahk that launches driver in the background where port 9515 set to default,

 ```AutoHotkey
 Chrome := new Rufaydium() ; will Download/Load Chrome driver as "chromedriver.exe" is default DriverName